 Topics of interest

-Floe-scale variablility
+Floe-scale variablility in sea ice-ocean coupling

 Within the marginal ice zone (MIZ), sea ice is comprised of a mosaic of individual floes that span a wide range of horizontal scales—from meters to tens of kilometers across.